leeper/leeper.github.io/_posts/2016-08-24-clinton-conflict-counterfactuals.md

 ---
 layout: post
 title: "Assessing Clinton's Conflicts of Interest Requires Unobservable Counterfactuals"
-description: "An AP headline today describes an observed relationship in data - between charitable contributions and political access - and calls upon the reader to draw a causal inference.
+description: "An AP headline today describes an observed relationship in data and calls upon the reader to draw a causal inference.
 That is a terrible thing to do."
 tags:
  - politics
  - counterfactuals